lukasgrouleff/dbmng/README.md

 # dbmng
-THis is my first repository
+This is my first repository
 I am looking forward to learning more